 Overall, while the policy is good to have as a backup, we recommend relying upon these policies as sparingly as possible.
 We can foresee problems in getting quickly caught up once the temporary policy is over and, because it is only a recommendation of enforcement discretion rather than a suspension of the regulatory requirements, you will need to rely upon USEPA fairly applying the policy after the crisis has ended, and there could be a less favorable regulatory environment at USEPA by then.

-If you have any questions about the USEPA's memo on COVID-19 or would like to discuss any environmental law concerns related to the coronavirus pandemic, please contact one of MacDonald Illig's Environmental & Energy attorneys.
-Although our office is closed, our attorneys are working remotely and can be contacted via email or phone.
+If you have any questions about the USEPA's memo on COVID-19 or would like to discuss any environmental law concerns related to the coronavirus pandemic, please contact one of MacDonald Illig's Environmental & Energy attorneys or complete this form on our website.